-In this section, we apply the proposed procedure to real financial data.
-We consider a novel dataset of 817 operational losses at UniCredit, one of the largest European banks, resulting from external frauds.
+In this section, we apply the proposed procedure to a novel dataset of 819 operational losses at UniCredit, one of the largest European banks.
 Operational losses are defined by the Basel Committee for Banking Supervision (BCBS) as direct or indirect losses resulting from inadequate or failed internal processes, people and systems or from external events [BCBS, 2004].
-In this application, we focus on the particular class of operational losses resulting from external frauds.
+We focus on the particular class of operational losses resulting from external frauds.
 Over the past 15 years, impressive fraud losses regularly made the headlines of newspapers for their huge economical consequences.
 Famous examples are losses from rogue trading at the Barings bank (1995), rogue trading at Société Générale (2007) and JP Morgan (2012), the LIBOR scandal (2011) or more recently, massive fraudulent cyber-attacks of the SWIFT system in Bangladesh, Russia and Japan (2016).